 More places to visit in North Vietnam

 Sapa – another very popular tour from Hanoi is to the northern hill station of Sapa.
 Visitors can enjoy the mountains and rice terraces whilst seeing small villages with a traditional way of life.

 Ha Giang Loop – the Ha Giang Loop is a breathtaking mountain road, generally attempted over several days on a motorbike.

 Ninh Binh – a hidden gem, about 100 km south of Hanoi that’s been nicknamed ‘Halong Bay on land’.
 It has similar limestone rock formations that rise out of paddy fields.

 Vietnam North to South

-The second part of our 3 weeks in Vietnam itinerary is coming soon and includes Hue, Hoi An, Dalat and Ho Chi Minh City, also called Saigon.
+Click here for the second part of our 3 weeks in Vietnam itinerary: includes Hue and Hoi An.
+Part 3: Dalat and Ho Chi Minh City, or Saigon, is coming soon.